Anthony Rogie

-Anthony Rogie (born 2 June 1991) is a French professional footballer who plays for Championnat National club Sedan as a midfielder.
+Anthony Rogie (born 2 June 1991) is a French professional footballer who plays as a midfielder for Championnat National 2 club Wasquehal.

 Professional career

-A youth academy member of RC Lens, made his professional debut for Lens in a Ligue 2 1–0 win over Chamois Niortais on 5 October 2012.
+A youth academy member of Lens, made his professional debut for Lens in a Ligue 2 1–0 win over Chamois Niortais on 5 October 2012.
 He transferred to Quevilly-Rouen and helped them to two successive promotions, signing his a pro contract in 2017 when they reached the Ligue 2.

 On 11 June 2021, he joined Sedan in Championnat National.